Installing a Radiant Heated Floor

 Installing Floor Heating Insulation Panels and Heat Cable

 HeatShield floor heating systems feature lightweight, ½-inch-thick polystyrene insulation panels covered with a thin, specially profiled aluminum.
-The panels are clipped together with the plastic clips (provided) and then heat cable is placed in the grooves provided in the panels.
+The panels are clipped together with the plastic clips (provided) and then heat cable is placed in the channels provided in the panels.
 The floor heating system provides excellent insulation that optimizes the performance of the heat cable by reflecting all the heat upwards to the floor.
 While this system is slightly more costly, it is extremely efficient and when combined with quality heat cable, one of the most effective floor heating systems on the market.